The Competition And Consumer Act

 This provision has been interpreted broadly by Australian courts and applies well beyond business-consumer interactions.
 Intention to mislead or deceive is not required and conduct needs only to have a real chance of being misleading or deceptive.

-The ACL prohibits a person, in trade or commerce, in connection with the supply or possible supply of goods or services to another person, or the acquisition or possible acquisition of goods or services from a person, from engaging in conduct that is, in all the circumstances, unconscionable.
+The ACL prohibits a person, in trade or commerce, in connection with the supply or possible supply of goods or services to another person, from engaging in conduct that is, in all the circumstances, unconscionable.

 Unfair contract terms